marktopper/Dotfiles/README.md

 # Dotfiles personalized for Parrot OS
-My Parrot Linux Zsh dotfiles (plus an install script for automatically setting them up) Keep in mind I've tried keeping everything POSIX compliant, but as much as I'd like this dotfiles install to be able to be run on any system, I don't yet know enough about this sort of thing, and so I have to warn anyone not using Parrot OS that you may encounter issues.
+My Parrot Linux Zsh dotfiles (plus an install script for automatically setting them up) Keep in mind I've attempted to keep everything POSIX compliant, but as much as I'd like this dotfiles install to be able to be run on any system, I don't yet know enough about this sort of thing, and so I have to warn anyone not using Parrot OS that you may encounter issues.

+The last time I tested it, using the install script on Kali Linux did set everything up correctly.
+That said, make sure to back anything up that you don't want to lose prior to running it.

 # INSTALL REQUIREMENTS: zsh, git, neofetch, wget
 I'd also recommend installing autojump, fzf, and thefuck, as the OMZ plugins for them are in the repo zshrc file.